Licensing, compliance and enforcement under the Gambling Act 2005

 3The Commission recognises that in exceptional circumstances this may be impractical, in which case the Commission may agree an exception should be made.

-9The Commission maintains a register of operating licences relating to each licence under the provisions of Section 106 of the Act.
+8The Commission maintains a register of operating licences relating to each licence under the provisions of Section 106 of the Act (opens in a new tab).

 2 - Assessing risk Next section